ChrisMKiernan/ECE281_Lab5/README.md

 ![alt text](http://i.imgur.com/1vrppAQ.jpg "The aforementioned flowchart of the assembly code")

 This is the flowchart of the code.
 B1 is considered the LSB and B2 is considered the MSB (least- and most-significant "digit" may be more appropriate here).
 The code is broken into two main components: add and subtract.
 To test if I needed to move to the MSB, I added 6 to the digit.
 This is becasue the code needed to move to the next bit if the digit was "A" (or -6 in binary).
 That way, I could add 6 and use a "jump if zero" command if the number got to "A." In the case of subtraction, I could simply test if the digit was 0, in which case I would reassign it the value of 9 and most to the MSB, as you can see in the flowchart.

+## Functionality

+Both programs, although uploaded late, were functional and checked on their respective due days in class (M33 and M35).
+Part 1 was checked by Dr Neebel, and Part 2 was checked by Capt Silva.